jeremyvlegros/jeremyvlegros/_posts/2023-08-01-opinion-twitter-is-effectively-not-twitter-anymore.md

 ---

-I was still okay with `Twitter`, even when it required login, I still have ways to use it, but when it got rename `X`, it became scary, because :
+I was still okay with `Twitter`, even when it required login, I still have ways to use it, but when they rename it `X`, it became scary, because :
-- of how it was done :
-    - inconsistant rebranding :
+- of inconsistant rebranding :
         - someparts are kept as `Twitter` and some parts named `X`
         - the blue color is still there, whereas the logo is black and white
         - the website address is `Twitter` :